SKiDL

 The Part object represents an electronic component, which SKiDL thinks of as a simple bag of Pin objects with a few other attributes attached (like the part number, name, reference, value, footprint, etc.).

 The Pin object represents a terminal that brings an electronic signal into and out of the part.
-Each Pin object store information on which part it belongs to and which nets it is attached to.
+Each Pin object stores information on which part it belongs to and which nets it is attached to.

 A Net object is kind of like a Part: it's a simple bag of pins.
 But unlike a part, pins can be added to a net when a pin on some part is attached or when it is merged with another net.